 The best advice that I can give you applies if you have not been in an accident.
 This is preventative.
 There is nothing that can be done to change your insurance coverage after you have been in the accident.
 Talk to your insurance agent and purchase what is called Added Reparations Benefits.
 You may be able to raise that weekly lost-wage payment up to $1,000 a week with very little additional premium.
 You should also talk to your employer or an independent insurance agent about getting a disability policy that will pay for lost wages no matter how you’re injured, whether you’re in an automobile accident or injured falling at home.

 A claims adjuster from the insurance agency will coordinate with you throughout the process.
 This person is likely to visit your workplace to conduct interviews with your employer.
 Understand that these people are paid so they will try and limit the claims that you will receive as much as they can.
 Just be cooperative and most importantly, be prepared.
-If you stated only the truth in documents you turned in, then there’s no reason for you to feel intimidated.
+If you stated only the truth in the documents you turned in, then there’s no reason for you to feel intimidated.
 Note that the claim for lost wages is more tedious when you are self-employed or are holding a commission-based position.
 You might need to present additional documents such as tax returns.

 Kentucky No-Fault Statute

 The Kentucky No-Fault Statute was not enacted as a disability policy for Kentucky automobile accident victims.
 It was only put in place to supplement your wage loss.
 The at-fault party is responsible when the case is settled, but this can be years after the accident.
 Take matters into your own hands so you are not wondering how you are going to pay your bills should you be injured in a car accident.
+Contact a Kentucky car accident attorney with any questions.